 You can bring ice on a plane in both your checked and carry on bags.

 The caveat is that the TSA state that “if frozen liquid items are partially melted, slushy, or have any liquid at the bottom of the container, they must meet 3-1-1 liquids requirements.”

 So any frozen items must be “frozen solid when presented for screening.”

-A Loophole to Bring Water on a Plane
+A Loophole to Bring a Large Water Bottle on a Plane

-If you want to bring a bottle of water on a plane, there is actually a loophole.
+If you want to bring a large bottle of water on a plane that contains liquid, there is actually a loophole.

 If you are traveling with a baby or young child, you can say that the bottle of water is for them.

 Exceptions to the TSA’s 3-1-1 Rule

 Though water not may be one of them, there are several exceptions to the 3-1-1 Rule.

 The following items, if packed in your carry on bags, are allowed to exceed 3.4 oz/100ml: